 "Spirit mediums are appreciated and even venerated," she said in a phone interview.
 "Trans and homosexual people are, generally speaking, really looked down upon -- especially in Burma (Myanmar).
 But if they happen to be spirit mediums, the whole thing is reversed.
 Nobody minds in the slightest what their sexual or gender orientation is."

 As well as earning the respect of their communities, many of the spirit mediums are accepted by families who had previously rejected them, according to Eli Coleman, a University of Minnesota sexologist and founding editor of the International Journal of Transgenderism who first introduced Allen to the phenomenon.

 "What's most important is that they are a pathway to good fortune, success and health," he said in a phone interview.

 Assuming female personas for religious ceremonies is a longstanding tradition in the region, though it has become increasingly common in recent years.
 One reason may be linked to a belief that females are easier to possess, said Coleman.
 Wearing clothes traditionally associated with women can help mediums communicate with the spirit world, according to Anukul Siripan, a transgender psychic from the Thai province of Lampang.

 "Yes, it helps to connect with the spirits," said Siripan, in a phone interview.
 "Being trans, (we) usually care more about appearance and beauty compared to straight men or women.
 We believe that good spirits love cleanliness and beauty."

-Hailing from a family of psychics, Siripan has been a medium for almost 30 years.
+Hailing from a family of psychics, Siripan has been a medium for around 30 years.
 As well as conducting religious ceremonies, he works as a college lecturer in social and cultural studies.